Fedora31/no-hats-bgum/README.md

 This is a pack of mods whose purpose is to remove some visual aspects from Team Fortress 2 (cosmetics, skins, unusuals, etc).

-> Note: apart from no_hats_bgum.vpk, all the mods are dormant.
+> Note: apart from no\_hats\_bgum.vpk, all the mods are dormant.
 I will not add new mods or work on the existing ones.
 Occasional bug fixes may be released, but this is without any guarantees.

 ## Related repositories

 - [nhcustom2](https://github.com/Fedora31/nhcustom2), a command-line program whose purpose is to modify the no-hats-mod.
 - [nhupdater2](https://github.com/Fedora31/nhupdater2), shell scripts to help generating the files used by no-hats-bgum.vpk.
-- [nhschema](https://github.com/Fedora31/nhschema), a program that reads TF2's item schema and outputs data for nhupdater2.
+- [nhschema](https://github.com/Fedora31/nhschema), a program that reads TF2's item schema and outputs data for nhupdater2 and nhcustom2.

 > There exist multiple versions of the so-called `no-hats-mod`.
 The version provided here makes the default headgears reappear.
 If you want a version which only removes the hats, you can find an up-to-date version [here](https://www.teamfortress.tv/56398/no-hats-mod-headsfeet-2020-edition).